systemd/systemd/docs/RESOLVED-VPNS.md

-   these (or sub-domains thereof) defined as routing domains, will be preferably used for doing reverse IP to domain name lookups. e.g. declaring `~168.192.in-addr.arpa` on an interface means that all lookups to find the domain names for IPv4 addresses 192.168.x.y are preferable routed to it.
+   these (or sub-domains thereof) defined as routing domains, will be preferably used for doing reverse IP to domain name lookups. e.g. declaring `~168.192.in-addr.arpa` on an interface means that all lookups to find the domain names for IPv4 addresses 192.168.x.y are preferably routed to it.

 3. The `default-route` boolean.
 This is a simple boolean value that may be set on an interface.
 If true (the default), any DNS lookups for which no